-- why not just use the entire genome as a control - since that is the entire population.
+**Why not just use the entire genome as a control - since that is the entire population.
 What is the use of introducing sampling error at this step?

 The size of a control set - should it be 10X the size of the experimental set?
 What are some heuristics for choosing a size?

 The appropriate statistic for comparing discrete annotational counts (Fisher's Exact Test, chi-square test, or glm)

 Fisher's Exact Test / Chi-square test are often used.
 Statistical / algorithmic concepts are similar among various enrichment calculation tools.
 For a detailed overview of GO based enrichment > calculation methods see a review on 68 tools published in 2008.
 You can see minor-to-medium level > differences in the way the nodes in GO DAGs are treated, computation of the statistics etc. Statistical methods to derive P-value includes Fisher’s exact test, hypergeometric function, binomial test, χ2 test or combination of these methods.

 PS.
 This is adapted from one of my another answer